DIY Liquid Soap (Coconut & Olive Oil)

 This is a lovely clear base, for just about anything.

-• Kitchen Hand Soap: Add 15-20 drops of lemon essential oil per cup of diluted soap.
-The bright citrus scent cuts through cooking odors like garlic and onion, while the coconut oil base provides plenty of cleaning power for dirty hands.
+• To make a kitchen hand soap: Add 15-20 drops of lemon essential oil per cup of diluted soap.
+The bright citrus scent cuts through cooking odors like garlic and onion, while the coconut oil base provides plenty of cleaning power for dirty hands

-• Bubble Bath: For a simple bubble bath, dilute the soap paste slightly less than normal (using about 20% less water).
-Add 15 drops of chamomile essential oil and 1 tablespoon of vegetable glycerin per cup of soap to boost bubbles and add moisture.
+• bubble bath: For a simple bubble bath, dilute the soap paste slightly less than normal (using about 20% less water).

 The way you store your liquid soap makes all the difference in how long it lasts.